HyperviewHQ/hyperview_docs/documentation/user-guide/quickstart/index.md

 ## Adding assets

 An "asset" in Hyperview lingo refers to devices and objects at a given location.
-These include IT equipment, facility infrastructure, containers, virtual machines, blades, and so on (see {ref}`Supported asset types<Supported-asset-types-doc>` for a complete list).
+These include IT equipment, facility infrastructure, containers, virtual machines, blades, and so on (see {ref}`Supported asset types<supported-asset-types-doc>` for a complete list).

 You can add assets manually, as you did for locations and racks, but typically, you will want to bulk import or discover them.
-See {ref}`Adding assets<Adding-assets-doc>` for detailed documentation on bulk importing and manually adding assets.
+See {ref}`Adding assets<adding-assets-doc>` for detailed documentation on bulk importing and manually adding assets.
 Discoveries are covered in the following section.

 ```{raw} html
 <div class="pb-3"><iframe src="https://player.vimeo.com/video/913490838" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe></div>